papayaCMS/papayacms-module-searchindexer/README.md

 # papayacms-module-searchindexer
-A module to feed search indexes after publishing pages or other content
+A module to feed search indexes after publishing pages or other content.
+Updated for and successfully tested with Elasticsearch 6.1.1.

 This readme helps you to set up Elasticsearch.